s2-udom/s2-udom.github.io/planning.md

 ## Business Case

 ### Problem statement
-TODO: Replace the example text like this with text that describes your project.
-What is the problem to be addressed?
+TODO: The electric vehical drivers constantly need to know where the nearest public charging point is.
+The app tackles this problem by using a drivers locations and finding the nearest charging point to the user.
+It will also take into account price and maximum charging time.

 ### Business benefits
-TODO: List high-level benefits that this product will provide.
+TODO: This product will provide...

 ### Options Considered
-TODO: What are some other customer options or leading products that address the same needs?
+TODO: Google maps, basic internet use...

 ### Expected Risks
 TODO: What are the main risks of this project?